 top of page

-At Leicht Queens, we often explain that you can design a Scandinavian-style kitchen using German cabinetry or a French-inspired kitchen with Italian cabinetry.
-Systems and styles are not the same—but knowing how they differ helps you make better decisions.
+At Leicht Queens, we often clarify that you can design a Scandinavian-style kitchen using German cabinetry or create a French-inspired kitchen with Italian cabinetry.
+Understanding the difference between systems and styles can help you make informed decisions.
+This guide will break down the leading *European cabinetry systems and the most popular European design styles, illustrating how they intersect.

 Part 1: European Cabinetry Systems